 “There are truly courageous people in this hall today.
 During the winter games we witnessed fierce battles not only at competition venues but also in judges’ panels and even in interstate relations,” the head of state said.

-Alexander Lukashenko remarked that, perhaps, Olympic gold medals in the women’s relay were surprising for some people, but not for Belarusian fans.
+Aleksandr Lukashenko remarked that, perhaps, Olympic gold medals in the women’s relay were surprising for some people, but not for Belarusian fans.
 “Our girls were amazing,” the Belarusian leader stressed.

 The President also mentioned the victories of biathlete Darya Domracheva in World Cup races after the Olympic Games.
 “As a person who like all our athletes, I should tell you that those were special victories.
 It seemed to me that you had not had such victories in your career before.
 They were different from other victories.
 In one race you demonstrated, as people say, the character of a beast,” he said.
 “The last mass start of the season was a brilliant race too.”

 “This is an example of perseverance and a good lesson for coaches.
 Just imagine if Domracheva had been in this shape at the Olympics.
 Probably, the Belarusian team would have won all medals.
-This is the lesson we must learn,” Alexander Lukashenko said.
+This is the lesson we must learn,” Aleksandr Lukashenko said.

 The head of state expressed special gratitude to Belarusian Paralympians.
 “You were really great!
 I have watched all your races.
 I was rooting for you with the same passion as for our Olympians,” he said.

 “I really wanted to meet with you and to present these deserved awards.
 Thank you for your contribution to the development of sport and glorifying our state,” the President noted.

 Orders and medals were presented in recognition of great professionalism, outstanding sports achievements, and a big personal contribution to the successful performance of Belarusian national teams.